UBC-MDS/introduction-machine-learning/chapters/en/slides/module8/module8_05.md

 We can do that by making a dataframe with both values.

-We can use these weights to interpret our model.
+We can use these coefficients to interpret our model.
 They show us how much each of these features affects our model’s prediction.

 For example, if we had a house with 2 stores nearby, our `num_stores` value is 2.
 That means that 2 \* 1.26 = 2.52 will contribute to our